xbach/docs/trezor-apps/bitstamp.rst

 -----------------

 `Bitstamp <https://www.bitstamp.net>`_ is a bitcoin exchange based in Luxembourg.
 It allows trading between FIAT currency and bitcoin cryptocurrency.
-Thanks to `the support for TREZOR, exchanging your funds safely and more secure that ever before!
+Thanks to the support for TREZOR, you can exchange your funds safely and more secure that ever before!

 Resources
 ^^^^^^^^^